Fundamental Physics in Radio Astronomy Group at the MPIfR

 In this project we are aiming to develop a filterbank with a bandwidth of about 200 GHz and a maximum resolution of 1000, using integrated microwave kinetic inductance detectors (MKIDs) as sensitive readout elements.
 To make a camera we plan to populate the focal plane of the telescope with many of these filterbanks, which requires a compact design and readout.

-We are looking for 2 PhD students who each have their independent task, but who need to cooperate well to make a workable single pixel prototype and perform meaningful tests.
+We are looking for a PhD student who has an independent task, but who needs to cooperate well to make a workable single pixel prototype and perform meaningful tests.

-One of 2 PhD students (23) will focus on the development of the MKID optimizing its sensitivity and its noise behavior, keeping in mind space limitations, connection to the filterbank and read-out connection.
+The PhD student will focus on the development of the MKID optimizing its sensitivity and its noise behavior, keeping in mind space limitations, connection to the filterbank and read-out connection.
 The design and the fabrication technology can significantly influence of the sensitivity of the MKID and a hands-on optimization will be part of the work.
 This will require that you do micro-fabrication of (pre-)prototypes under the supervision of the cleanroom staff.
-The existing measurement set-up will mainly be adapted by the other PhD student (24) on this project.
-Performing the measurements, and evaluating and understanding the physics and the performance of the detector (PhD student 1) and the RF design (PhD student2) is a task for both students.
+Performing the measurements, and evaluating and understanding the physics and the performance of the detector and the RF design is as well a task for the student.

 Required skills: